|Nutritional Guidelines (per serving)|

 An English trifle is a quintessential pudding that has graced British tables for more than four centuries.
-The blousey looking, decadent, rich dessert is simply luscious.
-There are so many variations in the traditional recipe; some will boast jelly in their trifle, some not; fruit is a must-have for some, for others, no way.
-This recipe is one that we have been making for many years.
+The blousey looking, decadent dessert is simply luscious.
+There are so many variations in the traditional recipe; some will boast jelly in their trifle, some not.
+Fruit is a must-have for some; for others, no way.

 Essentially, a trifle needs a sponge soaked (if for adults) in sherry, a thick layer of creamy custard, and a deep layer of lightly whipped fresh cream.
 The rest is all about personal preference.

-Our favorite trifle recipe is made with jelly as it is even more appealing to children though if so, do leave out the sherry.
-If you prefer a trifle without jelly, simply omit and proceed without, this will be quicker to make as it will not require setting in the fridge.
+A trifle made with jelly may be more appealing to children; if so, do leave out the sherry.
+If you prefer a trifle without jelly, simply omit and proceed without—this will be quicker to make as it will not require setting in the fridge.
+Both are equally delicious.

-- 6 oz. /160 g.
-Madeira, sponge or pound cake (halved and cut into thick slices)*
+- 6 ounces/160 g Madeira, sponge or pound cake (halved and cut into thick slices)

 - 1/2 cup /135 g jelly block (made up to 1 pint / 570 mL)